rdammkoehler/Lettuce-StringReverser.py/README.md

 > Note: You don't have to line up the vertical bars, I just like the way it looks
 >

+You may run the lettuce command now if you like, but it will fail because there are no _steps_ that can handle these tables.

+Add these two steps to your _reverse_steps.py_ file.

 ```python
 @step('I reverse these strings:')
 def when_i_reverse_these_strings(step):